Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 \Cref{fig:pipeline} presents the overall pipeline of \toolname, which consists of two stages: \emph{Test Oracle Discovery} (\ding{172} and \ding{173}) and \emph{Test Cases Instantiation} (\ding{174} -- \ding{177}).
 The first stage aims to automatically discover a large number of high-quality test oracles in the form of equivalent CAQ pairs, while the second stage focuses on deriving concrete test cases from these CAQ pairs to detect bugs in DBMSs.

-In \ding{172}, we generate a set of CAQs with their associated schemas by a grammar-based generator without using LLMs and will be detailed in Section~\ref{sec:database-seeding}.
-Specifically, we use SQLancer's~\cite {ba2023testing} grammar-based query generator to produce seed queries, but we do not use their predefined test oracles (such as TLP and NoREC transformations) for bug detection.
+In \ding{172}, we generate a set of CAQs with their associated schemas by a grammar-based generator without using LLMs, and this will be detailed in Section~\ref{sec:database-seeding}.
+Specifically, we use SQLancer++~\cite{zhong2025scaling}'s query generator to produce seed queries, but we do not use their predefined test oracles (such as TLP~\cite{rigger2020finding} and NoREC~\cite{rigger2020detecting}) for bug detection.
 For example, we generate the following CAQ:

 After that, in \ding{173} these CAQs will serve as seed queries for the subsequent LLM-based test oracle discovery.
 First, we employ an iterative prompting strategy to guide LLMs to generate various equivalent CAQs for each seed query, which will be elaborated in Section~\ref{sec:caq-pairs-generation}.
 For instance, given the above CAQ as input, the LLM may generate the following CAQs: